Luxury Holiday Cabins vs Pods: How to Maximise Your UK Holiday Let Income

 One of the biggest misconceptions in holiday home businesses is that rental income is where all the value lies.

-In truth, the real value of a serviced accommodation business lies not just in the nightly income, but in the eventual resale.
+In truth, the real value of a serviced accommodation business lies in the eventual sale of the property or even the business.
 If the holiday home isn’t built to last, or if it lacks the correct Planning Permission, Building Regulations sign-off, or a structural warranty, it becomes far less attractive to future buyers or investors.

 The problem with many off-the-shelf cabins is that they’re not designed with longevity in mind.
 After just a few years, wear and tear begin to show, and what once felt like a smart investment can quickly lose its appeal.